 5. Take a Drive - Drive your vehicle for at least 20 minutes prior to arriving at the smog station.
 This will ensure your coolant, oil, and catalytic converter reach and maintain optimum operating temperature.
 This will help your vehicle pass the emissions test as well.
 Remember your engine is a fuel burning machine.
 To ensure a passing emissions test and adequate combustion it needs to have sufficient time to warm-up and this can be accomplished through driving for at least 10 to 15 miles.
 Emission test standards require a smog check technician to ensure a vehicle is at proper operating temperatures prior to administering the emissions test, however this is one conditioning that will help pass the emissions test which you can perform as well.

 7. Avoid Wet Weather - Try to pick a nice day to have your vehicle tested.
 This will help your car pass the emissions test.
 Avoid the rain.
 Let us point out a few problems with rainy days.
-Your vehicle (assuming it's registered in one of the larger counties in California) will need to be driven on a dynamometer during the emissions test.
+Your vehicle (assuming it's registered in one of the larger counties in California and is model year 1999 or older) will need to be driven on a dynamometer during the emissions test.
 Obviously when wet, your car's tires will be slipping and losing traction as the smog technician tries to maintain required test speeds.
 Unstable engine and drivetrain torque is not the best conditioning your vehicle should receive if you plan on getting passing emissions test results.
 You want your vehicle's engine running super comfortable, not high stress.
 This is not to say you can't get a passing emissions test on a rainy day, certainly not.
 The smog machine has a "dry tires" mode, which will dry your vehicle's tires before the test.
 However as we mentioned, you don't want to place any extra strain on the engine before or during the emissions test.

 Additional Advice on Passing The Emissions Test

-To be observed: During the emissions test at the smog station.
+During the emissions test at the smog station.

 1. Proper Vehicle Description - Passing the emissions test requires correct input of your vehicle's year, make, model, engine size, and GVWR weight.
 This information is required by the smog machine in order to calibrate dynamometer load, and set proper RPM to MPH ratio designed specifically for your vehicle by the California Air Resources Board.
-You should insure the smog technician is well aware of all your vehicle's details, i.e. custom components, engine changes, out-of-state vehicle, so on.
+You should ensure the smog technician is well aware of all your vehicle's details, i.e. custom components, engine changes, out-of-state vehicle, so on.
 Improper or inaccurate settings entered into the smog machine will produce significantly different emissions results, effecting your chances of passing the emissions test.

-2. Properly Trained Technician - You need to insure your emissions technician is properly trained.
+2. Properly Trained Technician - You need to ensure your emissions technician is properly trained.
 This does not require you hold an emissions test license as well.
 Just look for simple signs.
 For the most part the emissions technician will be entering data into the smog machine and you will not be able to view his or her entries.
 But what you may want to observe is how the emissions technician mounts your vehicle on the dynamometer, how quickly he or she is able to locate proper emissions components, and how well they are able to maintain required driving speed during the dynamometer portion of the emissions test.
 Making sure that the technician drives your vehicle smoothly, applying gas and brakes evenly and only when required will make it more likely that you'll pass the test.

 If your vehicle did not pass the emissions test and you feel it was due to an error on the smog technicians behalf, feel free to voice your opinion to the technician.
 Explain how you know that proper driving is pertinent to passing the emissions test.
 They may offer to test the vehicle again, or explain why they performed the emissions test as they did.
 Note: The dynamometer will test your vehicle at both 15mph and 25mph.
 The transition will be fast and the vehicle will be required to accelerate quickly during the test.
 Do not be alarmed.